Sumitomo Forestry Group's

 Identification of Material Issues

-Following on from 2008, the Sumitomo Forestry Group identified important CSR issues in March 2015.
+The Sumitomo Forestry Group established four priority CSR material issues in 2008 to work on toward realizing a sustainable society.
+In 2015, in response to changes in economic, environmental, and social conditions, the Group re-identified its CSR material issues and specified five key items.
 Since then, major changes have occurred around the world, including adoption of the SDGs (Sustainable Development Goals) and the conclusion and entry into force of the Paris Agreement, and in Japan, the GPIF (Government Pension Investment Fund) signing of the PRI (United Nations Principles for Responsible Investment) has accelerated the trend toward ESG investment.
 In response to these trends, the Sumitomo Forestry Group developed its long-term vision "Mission TREEING 2030" in February 2022, which newly identified Nine Material Issues.
 In addition to analyzing geopolitical changes, technological innovations such as digitalization, and changes in the stakeholder preferences such as employees and customers' choices, we've also used Sumitomo Forestry Group's strengths, which have grown significantly through M&A and capital and business alliances, to identify areas where the Group can make a unique contribution, not just to sustainability, but also as Material issues of the Group's overall business.

 Management of Mid-Term Sustainability Targets

-We have set numerical targets for Mid-Term Sustainability Target of the Mid-Term Management Plan based on our contribution to the SDGs and the Nine Material Issues that are directly linked to our business.
+We have set numerical targets for Mid-Term Sustainability Targets of the Mid-Term Management Plan based on our contribution to the SDGs and the Nine Material Issues that are directly linked to our business.

 Click here for related information